CancerProfiling/DeepMusics/README.md

     optional arguments:
     -h, --help            show this help message and exit -N OMICSNUM, --input OMICSNUM
-                        this is omics number
+                        this is total omics number
     -G INPUTG, --inputG INPUTG
-                        this is gene number
+                        this is total gene number
     -F INPUTF, --inputF INPUTF
                         this is functional module or pathways number and your can define by yourself